Sifting through the noise of social media is no easy task.

 Luckily, there are social listening tools designed specifically to hone in on what matters most to your brand.

-That’s why I’ve put together a full review of three of my favorite social listening tools – so you can stop guessing and start listening.
+I’ve put together a full review of three of the best social listening tools – so you can stop guessing and start listening.

 Social listening lets us track what’s being said in social media, without having to monitor all networks 24/7.
 It tells us things like: